We always welcome ideas and feedback from parents.

 Please come in or get in touch at any time if you have an idea, a question or something you would like to discuss.
-Our Office staff will point you in the direction of the best person to speak to.
+Our Office staff will point you in the direction or signpost you to the best person to speak to.

-Fran (Headteacher), Kitty and Shelly (Assistant Headteachers) and our Parent Support Advisor are always available on the playground at the start of the school day.
-Class teachers and Teaching Assistants enjoy daily face to face contact with parents too.
+Tom (Executive Headteacher) and Emily and Shelly (Assistant Headteachers) are always available on the playground at the start of the school day.
+Class teachers and Teaching Assistants enjoy face to face contact with parents on a daily basis too.

 If the matter you would like to discuss is concerning your child, it is always best to speak to your child's class teacher.
-She, of course, knows your child best and is most equipped to help.
+They, of course, know your child best and is most equipped to help.

 Opportunities to come into school